As a Catholic, Jesuit institution, Saint Louis University holds high standards regarding the conduct of its students both on and off campus.

 Our mission in the Office of Student Responsibility and Community Standards is to help you, as students, think reflectively and act respectfully, both in how you care for your fellow community members and the ways you care for yourself.
 We actively support educational initiatives and restorative justice that prioritizes your learning and long term success.
 We also support play a central role in educating and training students, faculty and staff about our community standards, values and expectations.

-During the Spring 2021 semester, our office staff will be working remotely during University business hours, Monday through Friday, 8:30 a.m. - 5 p.m.
+During the Fall 2021 semester, our office staff will be working in our office in Wuler Hall during University business hours, Monday through Friday, 8:30 a.m. - 5 p.m.

 All of the University policies that pertain to you as a student, University community standards and residence hall policies are online in the Student Handbook.
 It is your responsibility to review and understand the policies and expectations for your behavior as a student at Saint Louis University.